Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Norm-resolvent asymptotics

+Furthermore, the operator $(A_0^E-z)^{-1},$ by separation of variables\footnote{This is the only place where we use the assumption about the geometric shape of the edge parts $Q_e$ of the thin structure.
+This can be generalised to the setup of \cite{Post}, allowing for curvature and non-uniform thickness, leading to Laplace-Beltrami operators on the edges of the limiting graph.}, is $O(\varepsilon^2)$-close to the Dirichlet Laplacian on the space

-where $\pmb 1_e:= \e^{-1/2} \pmb 1 $ is the constant normalised function in the variable perpendicular to the direction of the edge $e$.
-The operator $(A_0-z)^{-1}$ is therefore $O(\e/|\log \e|)$-close, uniformly in $z\in K_\sigma$, to the operator unitary equivalent to the resolvent of $A_0^G$, where $A_0^G$ is the Dirichlet-decoupled graph Laplacian pertaining to the graph $G$.
-The finite-dimensional second summand on the right hand side of \eqref{Qadd} should therefore represent the matching conditions at the vertices of the limiting graph $G$.
+where $\pmb 1_e:= \e^{-(d-1)/2} \pmb 1 $ is the normalised constant function in the variable transverse to the edge $e$.
+The operator $(A_0-z)^{-1}$ is therefore close, uniformly in $z\in K_\sigma$, to an operator that is unitary equivalent to the resolvent of $A_0^G$, where $A_0^G$ is the Dirichlet-decoupled graph Laplacian pertaining to the graph $G$.
+The related error estimates are the same as in (\ref{A0Vest}).
+The finite-dimensional second term on the right-hand side of \eqref{Qadd} is therefore expected to encode the matching conditions at the vertices of the limiting graph $G$.
 In order to see this, one passes over to the generalised resolvent $R_\e(z):=P_E (A_\e-z)^{-1} P_E$, which is shown to admit the following asymptotics.

 \begin{theorem} The operator family $R_\e(z)$ admits the following asymptotics in the operator-norm topology for $z\in K_\sigma$:

 where $R_\eff(z)$ is the solution operator for the following spectral BVP on the edge domain $Q_E$: